seiyria/Types-of-Mania/README.md

 # Trials of Mania

 A difficulty modifier tool for Trials of Mana.
-Credits to [pyroll](https://github.com/pyroll/Trials-of-Mania---Difficulty-Mod) for the original Python scripts that got this going.
+This tool lets you edit stats for any creature in a convenient way with a convenient UI.

 ## Party Builder